mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.21/limitations/index.md

 Non root user based install not supported in current release.

-## Dependency on external Zookeeper

-External zookeeper needs to be installed for current service install.

 ## Supports manual Restore processs

 Restore for PXC service process is currently manual.